JediJeremy/libuavesp/README.md

 ## Examples
-* Order66.ino Tests the Node.GetInfo and Node.ExecuteCommand and will occasionally command the execution of order 66.
+* Order66.ino Tests Node.GetInfo and Node.ExecuteCommand and will occasionally command the execution of order 66.